CoderxX22/CoderxX22/README.md

 ## Hi there 👋

- My name is Nir Froimovich, and I'm a 4th-year software engineering student at Braude College of Engineering.
+ My name is Nir Froimovich, and I'm a 4th-year software engineering student at Braude College of Engineering. 🎓

  Coding is my passion, always looking for challenges and learn new technologies.

+ 2nd-place Hackathon winner by IBM. 🥈

 ## Languages </>
 ![Java](https://img.shields.io/badge/java-3670A0?style=for-the-badge&logo=eclipse&logoColor=ffdd54)